How To Control Your Blood Pressure To Get Your CDL Approved

-The life of an average truck driver is mostly spent on the road accompanied by fast foods, energy drinks and inconsistent physical activities.
-The most probable health consequence of living such a lifestyle is hypertension or otherwise known as high blood pressure.
-Not to scare whoever is pursuing a career in commercial truck driving but according to DOT and FMCSA, the qualifying limit for a CDL approval is a high blood pressure reading of 140/90 and below.
+The life of an average truck driver is mostly spent on the road, accompanied by fast foods, energy drinks, and inconsistent physical activities.
+The most probable health consequence of such a lifestyle is hypertension or high blood pressure.
+Not to scare whoever is pursuing a career in commercial truck driving, but according to DOT and FMCSA, the qualifying limit for a CDL approval is a high blood pressure reading of 140/90 and below.
 Drivers who have high blood pressure that reads beyond 140/90 risk being disqualified from attaining a CDL.
 Fortunately, there are various loopholes that CDL drivers can use to their advantage.
-Ultimately, CDL drivers have to get their blood pressure in check to avoid disqualification.
+Ultimately, CDL drivers must check their blood pressure to avoid disqualification.

-In giving out CDL certificates, there are 3 levels of hypertension that are considered for approval.
+In giving out CDL certificates, three hypertension levels are considered for approval.

-The good news is that it is possible to reduce your blood pressure significantly before the next DOT physical.
-However, don’t forget to control your blood pressure on the long-term basis for the sake of your health.
+The good news is that reducing your blood pressure significantly before the next DOT physical is possible.
+However, don’t forget to control your blood pressure on a long-term basis for the sake of your health.

-The following tips are likely to keep up your blood pressure in check at a healthy level if followed to the letter.
+The following tips will likely keep your blood pressure in check at a healthy level if followed in the letter.